Direct Speech Translation for Automatic Subtitling

-Compared to previous results in Table \ref{tab:amara} and \ref{tab:documentary}, we can see that all systems struggle in achieving a comparable overall subtitle quality (SubER), high quality segmentations (Sigma), and, above all, translation quality (\BLEU).
-The translation quality of all systems degrades of at least 10 BLEU points compared to MuST-Cinema and European Commission test sets.
-However, these results are expected since EuroParl Interviews contains non-verbatim translation of the source speech.
-Despite this, System 1 and 2 always reach the best CPL conformity, as well as System 3 achieves the best CPS conformity, which is coherent with the the results obtained on the other test sets.
+Compared to the results in Tables \ref{tab:amara} and \ref{tab:documentary}, we can see that all systems struggle in achieving a comparable overall subtitle quality (SubER), high-quality segmentations (Sigma), and, above all, high translation quality (BLEU).
+The translation quality of all systems degrades by at least 10 BLEU compared to the values observed on the MuST-Cinema and EC test sets.
+However, as previously mentioned, these results are expected since the EuroParl Interviews test set contains condensed translations of the source speech.

-All in all, we can conclude that our direct system showed to be competitive, or even better if we consider the TED-talks scenario, compared to production tools.